The Loan Process

 To help expedite the process, we offer the latest technology, including secure, on-line loan applications, electronic signatures for most of our loan disclosures and secure email for scanning your documentation back to us.

 On October 3, 2015 a new phase of the Dodd-Frank Financial Reform Act was implemented.
 This phase is commonly known as TRID (TILA-RESPA Integrated Disclosure) TRID includes new disclosures, new forms and new waiting periods for borrowers to review documents prior to signing them.
 Many lenders are now quoting 45 to 60 day timeframes to close a VA purchase loan and some are quoting even longer processing times.
-Academy Mortgage is still able to close normal VA purchase applications in a 30 day escrow period, provided the borrower’s documentation is submitted to us in a timely manner.
+Envoy Mortgage is still able to close normal VA purchase applications in a 30 day escrow period, provided the borrower’s documentation is submitted to us in a timely manner.
 This can be determined once we have your loan application.

 Here is what you can expect in the loan process:

 Prior to submitting a loan application, it’s a good idea to discuss your situation with your Loan Officer to determine if there are specific issues that need to be addressed.
 This is a good time to ask the basic questions that you have regarding the process.
 At this time we can determine if you need a Pre-Approval or if you are in contract to purchase a home with a definite time requirement to close escrow.

 Most loan applications are submitted prior to an applicant actually purchasing a home.
 There is a very good reason for this, as most professional Realtors and Sellers will not consider accepting an offer on a home unless the buyer has been pre-qualified or pre-approved by a qualified lender.
 The procedure is the same for the approval process with the exception of the appraisal.

 This is the first step in your loan process and it should include your basic income, asset and employment information.
 This is only the first step in the process and the documentation we request will be required for your initial loan approval.